WHAT TO DO IN MONTESPERTOLI

 WHERE

-Departure in Santa Maria a Corfecciano in the Municipality of di Montespertoli
+Starting point at Santa Maria a Corfecciano in the Municipality of Montespertoli

 https://goo.gl/maps/cuTDDvDV6VpphTT68